 Traditionally, a Quantity Surveyor would find themselves walking around the site at the end of each month taking photographs and scribbling handwritten notes.
 Upon returning to the office they would begin to compare their notes and photographs, ask package managers specific questions and review site team record keeping; and only then begin to manually apply completion percentages to the payment application to establish their interim payment or check an interim payment.
-Analysed information is then consolidated, so that Commercial Managers would be able to issue the interim payment certificate.
+Analyzed information is then consolidated so that Commercial Managers would be able to issue the interim payment certificate.

-With Buildots, the data is automatically collected from the site, analysed and automatically cross-checked with the 3D BIM model and programme for the project, resulting in a clear understanding for the Commercial Manager of all actual work performed, gaps, loose ends, percentage complete and more – all per trade, per location and for any specific date.
+With Buildots, the data is automatically collected from the site, analyzed and automatically cross-checked with the 3D BIM model and programme for the project, resulting in a clear understanding for the Commercial Manager of all actual work performed, gaps, loose ends, percentage complete and more – all per trade, per location and for any specific date.

 Now, Commercial Managers can immediately establish if the project is on programme and what percentage of work has been completed up to that point, allowing them to further establish a fair amount for an interim valuation payment.
 Your team will be able to spend less time on the site leading to increased productivity and time for more value-adding tasks.

 In the event that work has not been completed, Buildots will automatically indicate what are the ‘loose ends’ for the trade and work package, causing the defined work to be incomplete.
-Each of these incomplete tasks can be investigated and drilled down to view the actual missing element or activity, and indicate its location on site for action by the trade.
+Each of these incomplete tasks can be investigated and drilled down to view the actual missing element or activity and indicate its location on site for action by the trade.

 Record keeping and site instructions